Overview of the Galaxy

 To the naked eye, our Galaxy appears as the Milky Way: an irregular, unevenly luminous band of dim light.
 Invisible from urban habitats and barely visible from many suburban locations, the Milky Way is actually bright enough, when located at the zenith of a dark sky site on a moonless night, to cast shadows on the ground.
 It will be useful to summarize briefly how our understanding has progressed from this naked eye view to the Galaxy model of modern astronomy.

 The Naked Eye Era.
-The earliest and one of the finest naked eye descriptions of the Milky Way appears in Chapter 2, Book VIII of Ptolemy's Almagest (c.150 CE).
-Ptolemy's intention was to observe and describe carefully, which is the foundational act of every aspect of astronomy first, describe as clearly as possible what appears in the sky, then use all available knowledge to interpret its physical nature and origin.
+The earliest and one of the finest naked eye descriptions of the Milky Way appears in Ptolemy's Almagest (c.150 CE).
+Ptolemy's intention was to carefully describe and measure the naked eye celestial sphere, which is the foundational task of every aspect of astronomy first, describe or measure as clearly as possible what appears in the sky, then use all available knowledge to interpret its physical nature and origin.
 His description begins this way:

 "It is easily seen that the Milky Way is not simply a circle but a zone having quite the color of milk, whence its name; and that it is not regular and ordered, but different in width, color, density, and position; and that in one part it is double.
 These particulars we find in need of careful observation.